owenpb/kitaev_clusters/README.rst

 Since the components of the Hamiltonian are typically sparse matrices, we provide functions for their efficient construction in a List of Lists (LIL) format, with conversion to a Compressed Sparse Row (CSR) format (if desired) for reduced memory needs.
 The package also contains a number of functions to calculate the ground state, energy, and bipartite entanglement entropy.
 Adding single-ion anisotropy to the model is also straightforward, with functions available for measuring of the local moment in the [1, 1, 1] direction.

+This package was used to calculate the properties of the spin-1 Kitaev model with single ion anisotropy on lattices of up to 18 sites, in our publication:
+`Phys.
+Rev. B 105, L060405 (2022) <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.105.L060405>`_